-- A. They School administrators may report or take a minor into custody if there is reason to believe the minor is truant. - B. If the minor is taken into custody, the administrator or Student Family Advocate shall release the student to the following:
+- A. School administrators may report or take a minor into custody if there is reason to believe the minor is truant. - B. If the minor is taken into custody, the administrator shall release the student to the following: - 1.
+The principal of the child's school - 2.
+A School Resource Officer who will return the student to the child's school - 3.
+A parent or legal guardian of the student.